-The Treasurer & Tax Collector of the City (the "City Treasurer") will act as paying agent and registrar for the Bonds.
-Interest on the Bonds is payable on each June 15 and December 15 to maturity, commencing December 15, 2008, at the rates shown on the cover hereof.
+The City Treasurer will act as paying agent and registrar for the Bonds.
+Interest on the Bonds is payable on each June 15 and December 15 to maturity or prior redemption, commencing December 15, 2008, at the rates shown on the cover hereof.
 Interest is calculated on the basis of a 360-day year comprising twelve 30-day months.
-The interest on the Bonds shall be payable in lawful money to the person whose name appears on the Bond registration books of the City Treasurer as the owner thereof as of the close of business on the last day of the month immediately preceding an interest payment date (the "Record Date"), whether or not such day is a business day.
-Each Bond authenticated on or before November 30, 2008, will bear interest from the date of delivery.
-Every other Bond shall bear interest from the interest payment date next preceding any interest payment date to the interest payment date, inclusive, in which event it shall bear interest from such interest payment date.
+The interest on the Bonds shall be payable in lawful money by check or draft mailed to the person whose name appears on the Bond registration books of the City Treasurer as the owner thereof as of the close of business on the last day of the month immediately preceding an interest payment date (the "Record Date"), whether or not such day is a business day.
+Each Bond shall bear interest from the interest payment date next preceding the date of authentication thereof unless it is authenticated as of a day during the period from the Record Date next preceding any interest payment date, or unless it is authenticated on or before November 30, 2008, in which event it shall bear interest from the date of delivery; provided, however, that if, at the time of authentication of any Bond, interest is in default on Outstanding Bonds, such Bond shall bear interest from the interest payment date to which interest has previously been paid or made available for payment on the Outstanding Bonds.